Localization of Brain Activity from EEG/MEG Using MV-PURE Framework: Introduction

 \section{Introduction}

 Electroencephalography (EEG) and magnetoencephalography (MEG) enable measuring electromagnetic fields generated by synchronous post-synaptic electric currents in populations of neurons, using an array of sensors positioned outside the brain \cite{Hamalainen1993, Mosher1999}.
 Adaptive spatial filters (beamformers) have been used in array signal processing since the seminal paper by Frost \cite{Frost1972}.
 In EEG and MEG, beamforming has been used for source localization and reconstruction of electrical activity of sources (see \cite{Baillet2001, Greenblatt2005} for a review).
-The dominant approach to these problems is to use solutions based on the linearly constrained minimum-variance (LCMV) beamformer \cite{VanVeen1997, Gross2001, Sekihara2001, Sekihara2008, Moiseev2011, Diwakar2011}.
-The LCMV beamformer is implemented in virtually all software enabling EEG/MEG source analysis \cite{FieldTrip2011, Brainstorm2011, MNE2014} and continues to find research use in EEG/MEG community, see, e.g., \cite{Keitel2016, Siems2016}.
+One of the widely used spatial filters is the linearly constrained minimum-variance (LCMV) beamformer \cite{VanVeen1997, Gross2001, Sekihara2001, Sekihara2008, Moiseev2011, Diwakar2011, Moiseev2015, Kuznetsova2019, Chrapka2019}.
+The LCMV beamformer is implemented in virtually all software enabling EEG/MEG source analysis \cite{FieldTrip2011, Brainstorm2011, MNE2014, Jaiswal2019} and continues to find research use in EEG/MEG community, see, e.g., \cite{Keitel2016, Siems2016, Nunes2020}.